Geoogolla/enterprise-docs/docs/administrator-guide/installation/deploy-in-linux/bold-report-ubuntu.md

 ## Upgrade breaking changes

 >**Note**:
-> * After upgrading the Bold Reports application to v5.2.26 from the lower version, you need to update the below section of the **reportservice** code and add the **viewer** code to the Nginx configuration file in the location
+> * After upgrading the Bold Reports application to v5.2.26 from v3.1.x, you need to update the below section of the **reportservice** and **viewer** codes in the Nginx configuration file in the location
 >`/etc/nginx/sites-available`.
-> * This breaking changes should be done for both automatic and manual Nginx configurations.
+> * This breaking change should be done for manual Nginx configuration.

-Update the below **reportservice** code and add the **viewer** code in the Nginx configuration file as below:
+Update the below **reportservice** and **viewer** codes in the Nginx configuration file as below:

 ```cmd
     location /reporting/reportservice {